CZ-NIC/knot/doc/configuration.rst

 All other records and other member properties are ignored.
 They remain in the catalog zone, however, and might be for example transferred to a secondary server, which may interpret catalog zones differently.
 SOA still needs to be present in the catalog zone and its serial handled appropriately.
-An apex NS record should be present for the sake of interoperability.
+An apex NS record must be present as for any other zone.
 The version record ``version 0 IN TXT "2"`` is required at the catalog zone apex.

 A catalog zone may be modified using any standard means (e.g. AXFR/IXFR, DDNS,